MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemcontainersasync.md

 ---
 author: jasonsandlin
 title: "PFCatalogGetItemContainersAsync"
-description: "Search for a given item and return a set of bundles and stores containing the item" ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Search for a given item and return a set of bundles and stores containing the item.
+Up to 50 items can be returned at once.
+You can use continuation tokens to paginate through results that return greater than the limit.
+This API is intended for tooling/automation scenarios and has a reduced RPS with Player Entities limited to 30 requests in 300 seconds and Title Entities limited to 100 requests in 10 seconds." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFCatalogGetItemContainersAsync

-Search for a given item and return a set of bundles and stores containing the item
+Search for a given item and return a set of bundles and stores containing the item.
+Up to 50 items can be returned at once.
+You can use continuation tokens to paginate through results that return greater than the limit.
+This API is intended for tooling/automation scenarios and has a reduced RPS with Player Entities limited to 30 requests in 300 seconds and Title Entities limited to 100 requests in 10 seconds.

 ## Syntax